The Causal Action in Minkowski Space and Surface Layer Integrals: Introduction

-The present paper is the first work in which the Lagrangian of the causal action is computed asymptotically as~$\varepsilon \searrow 0$.
-Our results give new insight into the nature of the interaction as described by the causal action principle.
-One of the key findings is that there are contributions to the Lagrangian which vanish if and only if the coupled Einstein-Dirac-Maxwell equations are satisfied.
-Thus when minimizing the action naively (``naive'' in the sense that the above-mentioned constraints in the causal action principle are disregarded), one obtains the classical field equations.
-The resulting contributions to the naive EL equations are more singular on the light cone than those analyzed in the continuum limit in~\cite[Chapters~3--5]{cfs}.
-Thus the Lagrangian has the remarkable property that it gives rise to the classical field equations in a hierarchical way several times to different degrees of the singularities of the light cone.
+where~$J$ \looseness=-1 and~$j$ are the Dirac and Maxwell currents, respectively, and~${\mathfrak{K}}$ is a distributional kernel supported on the light cone (for details see~\eqref{Jjcontrib}).
+When varying the electromagnetic potential and the wave functions naively (``naive'' in the sense that the above-mentioned constraints in the causal action principle are disregarded), the above contribution to the action is critical if and only if the Maxwell equations $J_i + c j_i =0$ hold.
+This ``naive'' derivation of the Maxwell equations from the causal action principle is quite different from the derivation in~\cite[Chapters~3--5]{cfs}, where the EL-equations corresponding to the causal action principle were analyzed in a limiting case referred to as the continuum limit (for an outline see Section~\ref{seccl}).
+This difference is not only technical, but it even involves other contributions to the Lagrangian with a form of the singularity on the light cone, as made precise by the notion of the {\em degree} (see~\eqref{degdef} in Section~\ref{seccl}).
+In more general words, the Lagrangian has the remarkable property that it gives rise to the classical field equations several times to different degrees on the light cone.
 Clearly, in an interacting system, the resulting hierarchy of equations must all be satisfied for the same values of the coupling constants.
 This implies that minimizing the causal action gives rise to a specific class of regularizations for which the regularization parameters satisfy all the resulting consistency conditions.